zapier/zapier-platform/packages/cli/README-source.md

 ## Testing

-You can write unit tests for your Zapier app that run locally, outside of the Zapier editor.
+You can write unit tests for your Zapier integration that run locally, outside of the Zapier editor.
 You can run these tests in a CI tool like [Travis](https://travis-ci.com/).

 ### Writing Unit Tests

-Since v10, we recommend using the [Jest](https://jestjs.io/) testing framework.
+From v10 of `zapier-platform-cli`, we recommend using the [Jest](https://jestjs.io/) testing framework.
 After running `zapier init` you should find an example test to start from in the `test` directory.

 > Note: On v9, the recommendation was [Mocha](https://mochajs.org/).
-You can still use it if you prefer Mocha.
+You can still use Mocha if you prefer.

 ```js
 [insert-file:./snippets/jest-test.js]